radhikapc/foundation-homework/homework_sql/twitterbot/README.md

 ### Twitter Timeline Analysis ###

 This is my attempt to analyze a Twitter timeline by using Twitter API and twython.
-For this purpose, I picked up a Startup, co-founded my friend, that built a hiring platform for developers.
-I hope this analysis would help the company to get an insight into the dispersion of their twitter followers around the globe.
+For this purpose, I picked up two Startups, co-founded my friends : ActOnMagic and DoSelect.
+ActOnMagic is an intellegent cloud analytic platform whereas DoSelect has built a solid hiring platform for developers.
+I hope this analysis would help both the companies get an insight into the dispersion of their twitter followers around the globe.